 Moo Deng fever hits as viral baby hippo draws huge crowds to zoo

+Moo Deng fever hits as viral baby pygmy hippo draws huge crowds to zoo

 Moo Deng fever has reached the zoo – and a warning has been issued